-Nowadays you can have this traditional Slovenian pastry all year round, but traditionally, these succulent, so unhealthy but so so good deep fried balls would be available only around carnival time – and we swear they still taste the best in season!
-And because it’s 2019, there’s many more flavours and tastes now than in the past so we’ve scouted some local Ljubljana foodie favorites to help you celebrate this Slovenian tradition (pagan) in style.
+Ljubljana donuts!
+Sooooo tasty and worth the wait.
+Although you can have this traditional Slovenian pastry all year round, traditionally these succulent, so unhealthy but so so good deep fried balls called krofi would be available only around carnival time – and we swear they still taste the best in season!
+And there’s many more flavours and tastes now than in the past so we’ve scouted some local Ljubljana donut favorites to help you celebrate this Slovenian tradition (pagan) in style.

 Slon’s donuts are the 2nd most famous donuts in Slovenia, right after those from Trojane (if you’re headed from Ljubljana towards Štajerska region, you cannot miss the sign).
 They have been making them for over 25 years and every year they fry a larger amount.
-This year they intend to sell over 35.000 round indulgent pastries.
+In 2019 they intended to sell over 35.000 round indulgent pastries.
 Besides their secret traditional recipe they’re so yummy because of their homemade apricot jam.
-They sell them from a stand in ?opova street – get in line fast because you might end up at the other end of the street!
+They sell them from a stand in Čopova street – get in line fast because you might end up at the other end of the street!
 Each will cost you 2 eur.

 Zrno do zrna